 2. Build Training Set, select

 Upload JSON.
-Remap will automatically zoom to your region, import your previous training points and you can resume your workflow.
+Remap will zoom to the focal region, import your training set and maintain your colour scheme.

 Remap was developed with funding from a Google Earth Engine research award.
-We appreciate feedback to help further develop Remap into a tool that helps assess and conserve ecosystems across the world.
+We appreciate all support feedback to help further develop remap into a tool that helps monitor and conserve the environment.